China halts travel agency's business over GSK case - report

-BEIJING Authorities in Shanghai have suspended the business of a travel agency in connection with allegations of bribery against British drugmaker GlaxoSmithKline (GSK.L), the official Xinhua news agency said on Thursday.
+BEIJING, July 18 Authorities in Shanghai have suspended the business of a travel agency in connection with allegations of bribery against British drugmaker GlaxoSmithKline , the official Xinhua news agency said on Thursday.

 Chinese police have started investigating suspected involvement by the Shanghai Linjiang International Travel Agency in illegal activities such as falsifying bills, it said without elaborating.